 Taylor Wessing LLP is committed to providing the highest quality service to its clients.
-If you are not satisfied with any service, or have a complaint, then please raise the concern either with the person at Taylor Wessing LLP responsible for supervising the relevant matter, the person with whom you usually deal, with our senior partner, Dominic FitzPatrick or with our Director of Risk, Marianne Robson.
+If you are not satisfied with any service, or have a complaint, then please raise the concern either with the person at Taylor Wessing LLP responsible for supervising the relevant matter, the person with whom you usually deal, with our senior partner, Nick Warr or with our Director of Risk, Marianne Robson.

 We operate a complaints procedure to help resolve any problems promptly and fairly.
-If you have a complaint about our service please contact one of the people listed above and we will acknowledge your complaint within four working days and if necessary set out our understanding of your complaint and ask you to confirm that it is correct.
+If you have a complaint about our service please contact one of the people listed above via email.
+We will acknowledge your complaint within four working days and if necessary set out our understanding of your complaint and ask you to confirm that it is correct.
 We may also ask for further relevant information.

 In the first instance we will try to ensure your concerns are resolved between you and the partner responsible for your matter.
 Where no resolution is reached within seven working days, we will let you know the name of the person who will handle your complaint.
 We will undertake an investigation using the information you have provided as well as the comments of those who have been involved in the subject matter of your complaint.
 We will examine those comments in light of the information you have provided and we may ask those involved, or you, for further information.
 We envisage this process should take no more than 20 working days after our acknowledgement letter, but will advise you if those timescales change.